millsp/ts-toolbelt/README.md

 ## About

 **ts-toolbelt** is a collection of types that makes programming with TypeScript even safer.
 It's goal is to ensure type correctness without too much effort from your part, while adding a whole new set of features to TypeScript.

 ### How?

-**ts-toolbelt** performs complex operations on types.
-It's API exposes types that will trade your CPU & RAM for a higher type safety.
+**ts-toolbelt** uses the type system itself for TypeScript to compute more complex types.
+In other words, its API exposes types that trade **CPU & RAM** for higher type safety.

-### Demo
+### Goals?
+ * This package aims to be the home of all utility types
+ * To keep reasonable performance, so it won't bloat TS
+ * And write software that's more type-safe, more robust
+ * (And bring a whole new set of features to TypeScript)

 ## Features

-Only the most useful features are mentioned here.
-You will find the complete list in the [documentation](https://pirix-gh.github.io/ts-toolbelt/) website.
+Here's some of the most useful features:

-* Merge two types together (doc)
+* Merge two types together

-* Update the field of a type (doc)
+* Update the field of a type
-* Make some fields optional (doc)
+* Make some fields optional
-* Change a type at any depth! (doc)
+* Change a type at any depth!
-* Concat two tuples together (doc)
+* Concat two tuples together
-* Get the last item of a tuple (doc)
+* Get the last item of a tuple
 * ... and so much more

 One of the goals of **ts-toolbelt** is to bring all the types one would ever